 View > Audio/Video panel

-Defines, whether the panel for playing audio and video files is shown or hidden. (audio/video tool, see also section VI. „Panels“) The audio/video panel can also be hidden by using the x in the top right corner of the panel window.
+Defines, whether the panel for playing audio and video files is shown or hidden (audio/video tool, see also section VI. „Panels“).
+The audio/video panel can also be hidden by using the x in the top right corner of the panel window.

 View > Praat panel